Admission Process & Deadlines

 Providence College MBA Program seeks to enroll students who are ready for the academic rigor of graduate study, willing and able to meaningfully contribute to their courses, and prepared to experience working in industries that would encourage an interactive and vibrant learning community.MBA Application Process

 Complete and submit the online application and pay the application fee.
 The non-refundable $55.00 USD fee must be paid before the application can be processed.
 In preparation of submitting the application for admission, please have your resume ready for upload, and complete your personal essay.
+It is encouraged to submit the online application first and foremost and, then, submit other items, such as transcripts, scores and recommendations.
+In so doing, students will be able to track their application online and the MBA Program Office can contact the student with upcoming deadline information.

 Personal Statement: Your essay should address the following areas in 500 words or fewer: